 - Will we be able to afford this education?
 Depending on your family financial situation, and how much you and your student have discussed finances, this may be a great concern.
 Certainly, students are aware of the costs of tuition.
 And some students are aware of the costs beyond tuition, which many students may be responsible for themselves.
 Whether it is tuition worries or everyday living expense concerns, many students worry about paying for college.

 - Who will I be at college?
 The beginning of college comes with a clean slate.
-Your student will enter college without a reputation or history following him.
-His experience and reputation will be what he makes of it.
+Your student will enter college without a reputation or history following them.
+Your student’s experience and reputation will be what they make of this opportunity.
 For many students this is a wonderful, freeing experience.
 For other students, who may have enjoyed a great reputation in high school, this comes with significant pressure to create a new image.

 - What should I be doing to prepare?
 It feels as though there must be a lot to do to get ready to go away to college, but your student may not be sure what it is.
-She may feel as though she should be doing something, but she’s not sure what, and she worries whether she’ll be ready.
+They may feel as though they should be doing something, but they’re not sure what, and they worry whether they’ll be ready.

 - Will I maintain any of my high school friendships?
 Students know they will stay in touch with close friends, but they may worry that they will be displaced by new college friends.
 “Will my best friend still be my best friend?”